DiedrichsenLab/PcmPy/docs/source/model_type.rst

 Nonlinear models
 ----------------

 The most flexible way of defining a representational model is to express the second moment matrix as a non-linear (matrix valued) function of the parameters, :math:`\mathbf{G}=F\left(\theta\right)`.
 While often a representational model can be expressed as a component or feature model, sometimes this is not possible.
-One example is a representational model in which the width of the tuning curve (or the width of the population receptive field) is a free parameter [@RN3558].
+One example is a representational model in which the width of the tuning curve (or the width of the population receptive field) is a free parameter.
 Such parameters would influence the features, and hence also the second-moment matrix in a non-linear way.
 Computationally, such non-linear models are not much more difficult to estimate than component or feature models, assuming that one can analytically derive the matrix derivatives :math:`\partial \mathbf{G} / \partial \theta_{h}`.

 For this, the user needs to define a function that takes the parameters as an input and returns **G** the partial derivatives of **G** in respect to each of these parameters.
 The derivates are returned as a (KxKxH) tensor, where H is the number of parameters.